Chart Color Schemes

 Population

-Population growth drivers in Telina - Toolooa are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Telina - Toolooa are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Telina - Toolooa's population is around 6,759 as of November 2025.
-This reflects an increase of 372 people since the 2021 Census, which reported a population of 6,387 people.
-The change is inferred from the estimated resident population of 6,767 in June 2024 and an additional 77 validated new addresses since the Census date.
-This level equates to a density ratio of 287 persons per square kilometer.
-Over the past decade, Telina - Toolooa has demonstrated resilient growth patterns with a compound annual growth rate of 0.7%, outpacing its SA4 region.
-Population growth was primarily driven by natural growth contributing approximately 50.6% during recent periods.
+Based on AreaSearch's analysis, Telina - Toolooa's population is around 6759 as of Nov 2025.
+This reflects an increase of 372 people (5.8%) since the 2021 Census, which reported a population of 6387 people.
+The change is inferred from the estimated resident population of 6767 from the ABS as of June 2024 and an additional 77 validated new addresses since the Census date.
+This level of population equates to a density ratio of 287 persons per square kilometer, providing significant space per person and potential room for further development.
+Over the past decade, Telina - Toolooa has demonstrated resilient growth patterns with a compound annual growth rate of 0.7%, outpacing the SA4 region.
+Population growth for the area was primarily driven by natural growth that contributed approximately 50.6% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections are applied for each age cohort.
-Nationally, non-metropolitan areas are projected to have above median population growth, with Telina - Toolooa expected to increase by 1,150 persons to 2041 based on the latest numbers, recording a gain of 17.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Considering the projected demographic shifts, an above median population growth of locations outside of capital cities is projected, with the area expected to increase by 1150 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 17.1% over the 17 years.

 Frequently Asked Questions - Population